 Use the information below to use your bread machine to its fullest capacity.
 You'll learn what to look for when buying a machine, how to compare features and brands, bread machine sizes (did you know there are now horizontal bread machines?), troubleshooting charts and tips, how to convert standard recipes to the bread machine, and generic instructions.
-Then try the fabulous recipes on the next page!
+Then try the fabulous recipes below!

 I feel that the most important step in using a bread machine is to check the dough about 10 minutes into the kneading cycle, before the bread begins to rise.
 If the dough is too dry or too wet at this stage, the finished product just won't be right.
 Don't be afraid to lift the lid and pinch the dough.
 It should feel smooth, soft, springy, and slightly sticky.
 If it's too dry, add 1 tablespoon of water and test again.
 Continue adding water until the dough is the proper consistency.
 If the dough is too wet, add 1 tablespoon of flour at a time, until the dough is soft, smooth and springy.

 Make sure to remove the bread and pan from the machine as soon as baking is completed.
 Let the bread rest in the pan for 10 minutes before you try to remove it.
 This cooling period makes the bread easier to remove from the pan and the crust will be undamaged.
 When you get more experience, King Arthur Flour sells many different types of bread enhancers you can try to improve the texture, quality, and freshness of your homemade bread.